gragra33/Blazing.Extensions.Http/README.md

 ## Building

-The solution supports .NET 8.0 and .NET 9.0 and provides straightforward build and execution commands for all projects and samples.
+The solution supports .NET 8.0, .NET 9.0, & .NET 10.0 and provides straightforward build and execution commands for all projects and samples.

 ```bash
 # Build the entire solution